Let’s Play Fair – Cambodia

 Deeply rooted in hierarchical and often restrictive culture, Cambodia faces gender inequality issues within education, health care and social status.
 Enduring traditional belief systems that suggest “proper” gender roles contribute to perpetuating gender inequity.
 Although more than 60% of Cambodians are less than 25 years old, limited attention is given to the needs of the youth population in regards to finding greater gender equality.
 Recognizing the deep and widespread challenge of finding greater gender balance, Cambodia’s government is calling for strategic activities that will empower women and girls and improve gender equality.

-In order to ensure local sustainability and program longevity, the Kids Play Cambodia team is guided by a locally-based KPI Program Coordinator and 16 young men and women specifically recruited to be caring adult role models.
-These community leaders have received intensive and interactive sport and gender equity training from Boston-based Edgework Consulting.
-Many Coaches are local school teachers, further contributing to local ownership and sustainability so that programs seamlessly become a part of village life.
+In order to ensure local sustainability and program longevity, the Kids Play Cambodia team is guided by a locally-based KPI Program Coordinator and 15 young men and women specifically recruited to be caring adult role models.
+Many Coaches are school teachers and leaders, which has proven to be a strong tool in introducing and adopting the program to players, parents and the community as a whole.
+Local ownership and sustainability allows programs to seamlessly become a part of community life.

 Would you like to become a supporter of Kids Play International?
 Donations make our project happen.